"Turtle" Layered Salad with Chicken, Apple, and Walnuts

 4. Step 4:

-Grate the cheese on a fine grater.
-You can also use melted cheese.
+Grate the cheese on the fine side of the grater.
+You can also use a processed cheese.

 5. Step 5: